 NO LATE WORK WILL BE ACCEPTED.
-In the rare cases (e.g., documented emergency) in which I accept late assignments the available point value will be reduced to half.
+In the rare cases (i.e., documented emergency) in which I accept late assignments the available point value will be reduced to half.
 No work will be accepted after the time the final exam has been registered as complete through Blackboard.

-TaskStream Submission:
+TK 20 Submission:

-Every student registered for any Special Education course with a required performance-based assessment must submit this assessment, Final Exam Feedback to TaskStream (regardless of whether a course is an elective, a one-time course or part of an undergraduate minor).
-Evaluation of the performance-based assessment by the course instructor will also be completed in TaskStream.
-Failure to submit the assessment to TaskStream will result in course instructor reporting the course grade as Incomplete (I).
-Unless the Incomplete grade is changed upon the completion of the required TaskStream Submission, the Incomplete will convert to an F during the next semester.
+Every student registered for any Special Education course with a required performance-based assessment must submit this assessment, Final Exam Feedback to TK regardless of whether a course is an elective, a one-time course or part of an undergraduate minor.
+Evaluation of the performance-based assessment by the course instructor will also be completed in TK20.
+Failure to submit the assessment to TK20 will result in course instructor reporting the course grade as Incomplete (I).
+Unless the Incomplete grade is changed upon the completion of the required TK20 Submission, the Incomplete will convert to an F during the next semester.